ganeshaaraj97/Credit-card-fraud-detection/README.md

 3.Feature extraction using PCA.

+4.Feature extraction using PCA and LDA

-4.Tranformation pieline to standard scale numerical data and to onehot encode cateogarical data
+5.Tranformation pieline to standard scale numerical data and to onehot encode cateogarical data

 Then we trained each and every outcome with Multiple random forests with feature splitting and XGBoost.

 **BEST MODEL OF DAY 3- Feature selection using linear models and XGBoost**

+**AT THE END OF 3 DAYS OUR BEST MODEL IS Feature selection using linear models and XGBoost**